geojeff/kivy-statecharts/docs/index.rst

     Statecharts add to basic state-diagrams the functionality to arrange states in a hierarchy, specifying which states are independent of one another and which ones are concurrent with each other.
-Action functions within states respond to events delivered to the statechart.
-Events firing to the action functions may have broadcast effect across multiple related or concurrent states.
+Action methods within states respond to events delivered to the statechart.
+Events firing to the action methods may have broadcast effect across multiple related or concurrent states.